abhirajranjan/ZDE-share/README.md

 Alora Share tends to replicate "Apple Environment" on mobile and desktop OS

-__Alora Share for mobile has active development under__ <https://github.com/abhirajranjan/alora-share-mobile>
+__Alora Share for mobile will be in development under__ <https://github.com/abhirajranjan/alora-share-mobile>

 ## Requirements